indiancoder264/adampie_test/src/docs/implementation.md

 -   **File:** `src/app/page.tsx`
 -   **Technique:**
-    -   This page is a **Client Component** (`"use client"`) that wraps server-fetched data.
+    -   This is a **Client Component** (`"use client"`) that consumes data provided by server-fetched contexts.
     -   It uses React Hooks (`useState`, `useEffect`, `useMemo`) to manage the display of recipes based on user state and search parameters.
-    -   The initial data for all recipes is fetched on the server in `src/app/layout.tsx` and provided via React Context (`useRecipes`, `useAuth`).
+    -   The `Suspense` boundary ensures a smooth loading experience, showing a skeleton UI while data is being prepared.
 -   **Data Fetching:**
     -   **Reads from:** `recipes`, `users` (for personalization), `user_favorites`.
-    -   The data is pre-fetched on the server via the `fetchRecipes()` function in `src/lib/data.ts`.
+    -   All initial data is fetched on the server in `src/app/layout.tsx` and provided via React Context (`useRecipes`, `useAuth`).
 -   **Functions Offered:**
     -   Displays a hero banner with a search and filter component.
-    -   Shows a "Recommended For You" carousel for logged-in users, personalized based on their favorite cuisines, dietary preferences, and read history.
+    -   Shows a "Recommended For You" carousel for logged-in users, personalized based on their favorite cuisines and dietary preferences.
     -   Displays a "Worldwide Trending" carousel based on recipe favorite counts.
-    -   Renders sections for different cuisine types, with links to view all recipes for that cuisine.
+    -   Renders sections for different cuisine types with links to view all recipes for that region.
-    -   If search parameters are present in the URL, it displays a search results view instead of the default homepage content.
+    -   If search parameters are present in the URL, it displays a dedicated search results view.

 ---